History of the Green Party of England and Wales: Zack Polanski (2025–present)

 Denyer stepped down as Green Party co-leader to focus on her MP role, as leadership nominations opened on 2 June 2025 with voting running through August 2025.
 Deputy leader Zack Polanski launched his bid, calling for a bolder party approach.

 The results were announced on 2 September 2025, Polanski had won the leadership by a landslide, winning 84.1% of the vote, and marking the first time an incumbent leader of the Green Party was defeated in a leadership election.
 On the same day, the membership of the Green Party was announced to have grown to 68,500 members, its highest on record.

 In the months following Polanski's election victory, the GPEW saw a sharp surge in membership.
 On 4 October, the party announced that it had overtaken the Liberal Democrats, and reaching 83,000 members.
 On 15 October, the New Statesman reported that the party had grown to 110,000 members, with its membership having grown by 55% since Polanski's election as leader.
 Four days after, membership hit 130,000, taking the Greens ahead of the Conservative Party.
 Two days later on 22 October, GPEW membership hit 140,000.
+As of 17 December, membership stood at 184,000 members.

+Following the resignation of Andrew Gwynne on 22 January 2026, a by-election in Gorton and Denton was scheduled for the 26 February.
+Polling showed this being a close race between the Greens, The Labour Party and Reform UK, however the Green Party candidate Hannah Spencer ended up winning with 14,980 votes (40.7%), well ahead of Reform UK’s Matt Goodwin and Labour’s Angeliki Stogia, who received 10,578 votes (28.7%) and 9364 votes (25.4%) respectively.
+This increased the Green Party’s representation in Parliament to 5 MPs, and marked their first ever by-election win.